 William and Elizabeth Paterson — the Edge of Empire

-New for 2018.
-A fresh look at the first two decades of Australia's European history through the lives of William and Elizabeth Paterson.
-Framed by imperial ambition and ideals of the Enlightenment, these two spirited Scots stood at the centre of the achievements and disdeeds of the NSW Corps during its time in Australia.
-William became colonel of the regiment and acted as governor of NSW for two separate terms.
-He particated heartily in the trading activities of the Corps that earned the nickname "the Rum Corps", and he supported his officers when they deposed William Bligh and formed a rebel government.
+The first two decades of Australia's European history through the lives of William and Elizabeth Paterson.
+They stood at the centre of the achievements and misdeeds of the NSW Corps.
+William became its colonel and acted as governor of NSW for two separate terms.
+He participated in the trading activities of the Corps that earned the nickname "the Rum Corps", and he supported his officers when they deposed William Bligh and formed a rebel government.

-Elizabeth Paterson was an independent, talented woman who refused to live in William's shadow.
+Elizabeth Paterson was an independent, talented woman.
 She and her friend Anna King established the Sydney Female Orphan School, the first welfare institution on mainland Australia.
 They became the first women in Australia to serve on a government committee and to manage a pubic institution.

 William and Elizabeth Paterson founded what is now the city of Launceston in northern Tasmania.
-The book challenges the tired old populist views of the Rum Corps and the Rum Rebellion and offers a fast-moving, critical alternative to this extraordinary period in Australia's European history.
+The book challenges populist views of the Rum Corps and the Rum Rebellion and offers a critical alternative to this extraordinary period in Australia's European history.

 Toil and Trouble from Maitland to Moreton Bay — John Eales' Convicts

 This book details the lives, deeds, misdeeds and adventures of 141 convict men and women who worked for John Eales of Berry Park and Duckenfield at some stage during their sentences or while holding a ticket-of-leave.